 We walk the earth carrying our thoughts, a heavy load for a single person.
 These thoughts become laws.
 They become a rock-hard truths, stories of stone.

 And we may use these stones to step on, to enable us to reach higher – this is a good thing – it’s why we carry them.
-But the more familiar they feel our hands, the less likely we are to let go of them, thus, the more dangerous they become.
+But the more familiar they feel in our hands, the less likely we are to let go of them, thus, the more dangerous they become.

 We get weighed down.
 We walk in circles.